um-flint/html/docs/element.md

 <div>I am a child<span>I am inside a span</span></div>
 ```

-Adding another class to an element:
+Adding a class to an element:
 ```php
 $div = new UMFlint\Html\Element('div');
 $div->addClass('input');